MehulATL/0xhellofriend/episodes/ep01-hellofriend.md

 - introducing tyrell *at the very end* is a power move — he’s framed like a ceo version of patrick bateman.
 - elliot’s narration isn’t exposition; it’s a confession.
 - his fish is named qwerty lmao.
+- elliots's favorite movie is back to the future 2.